|Nutrition Facts (per serving)|

 1/2 teaspoon kosher salt

 Heat oil in a small saucepan over medium heat.
-Add rice and cook (stirring frequently to prevent burning) until translucent and toasted 5 minutes.
+Add rice and cook (stirring frequently to prevent burning) until translucent and toasted, about 5 minutes.

-Add onion, green pepper, and chile powder and continue cooking for 5 minutes, stirring often.
+Add onion, green pepper, and chili powder and continue cooking for 5 minutes, stirring often.

 Stir in garlic and cook 1 minute longer.

 Add tomatoes, chicken stock, and salt and bring to a boil.
-Cover tightly cook over low heat for 20 minutes.
+Cover tightly and cook over low heat for 20 minutes.

-Remove from heat and allow to sit, covered, for another 5 minutes then fluff with a fork.
+Remove from heat and let sit, covered, for another 5 minutes, then fluff with a fork.